Danny Peyronel: The 1980s and 1990s

 Back in the UK, Peyronel wrote words to "Fear", which was included in Sade's second, multi-platinum album, Promise.
 He participated on an album by Nick Mason from Pink Floyd and Rick Fenn from 10 CC – the Mason-Fenn album Profiles; he co-wrote the only two songs with vocals and sang the lead vocal on one of them, "Israel", while David Gilmour from Pink Floyd sang "Lie for a Lie", a hit in many territories.

+In 1982, Meat Loaf gave Danny two song titles and asked him to write the songs for his new, third album.
+Peyronel wrote Midnight at the Lost and Found, which became the title track and only hit single from the album.
+It would later be included in the multi-platinum Hits out of Hell and innumerable compilations since.
+It would take Danny 40+ years to finish writing the other song, Heaven's in a Chevy Tonight, by which time, Meat Loaf had passed.

 Peyronel settled in Madrid, Spain, in 1984, where he guest-starred on an album by Banzai, a metal group led by Salvador Domínguez.
 Dominguez, Danny Peyronel and his brother Michel, started jamming together and out of this came Tarzen, a power-house hard rock band.
 They signed for ATCO Records and toured the US with Twisted Sister, and Europe and South America on their own.
 After two albums and nearly five years together, the group split up and Peyronel moved to Los Angeles where he dabbled at songwriting and collaborating with Desmond Child, writer of multi-million selling hits by Bon Jovi, Aerosmith and Cher.
 He also produced a demo for a young local band called Razzle, who later became well known worldwide as Lit.